The Fund’s vision is an environmentally sustainable world in which biodiversity is preserved.

 Robert is a businessman and an environmentalist.
 He is currently President of WWF Australia and is a former board member of WWF International (the world's largest science based conservation organisation).

-Robert is also a founding member of The Wentworth Group of Concerned Scientists, a Director of Earth Hour Global, a Patron of the Lizard Island Research Station and a Governor of Australian Youth Climate Coalition.
-He is also the former Chair of Sustainable Business Australia (SBA).
+Robert is also a founding member of The Wentworth Group of Concerned Scientists, a Director of Earth Hour Global, a Director of Climate Council of Australia, a Patron of the Lizard Island Research Station and a Governor of Australian Youth Climate Coalition.

 Robert has a long career in public companies, including being Chairman of a public listed company, DCA Group Limited, the then the leading provider of radiology and the largest private operator in aged care in Australia.